 Double-check that your team is aware of the exact requirements of the project.
 Talk to them about the change control process and how they should only work on what is approved.
 If the list of requirements keeps climbing, it’s time to take a step back and analyse which changes will lead to a better outcome, and which ones won’t.
 The key is to stay as close to the original goals and objectives of the project, without compromising on output quality.

 3. Technical Difficulties

 In such scenarios, risk management plays a crucial role.
-Identifying the risks and their impacts on the project, remediation, and monitoring becomes the highest priority.
+Identifying the technical risks in software development projects, their impact, remediation, and monitoring becomes the highest priority.
 You can start by identifying and documenting the controls currently in place to manage the identified risks.
 The risks remaining after these controls, also known as residual risks, must be addressed while designing your strategies.
 These strategies are known as risk mitigation strategies.

 Risk mitigation may involve one or more of the following – transferring the risk to an external party, financing it, avoiding it entirely, or accepting it.
 Developing the right strategies will help manage risks to an acceptable level.
 At the end of the day, the goal is to mitigate the risks to the point where the cost of mitigation outweighs the potential benefit.

 This may be a no-brainer but is unfortunately overlooked in many projects.
 While many may blame budget overshoots and time constraints as the reasons why software projects fail, the underlying reason is always poor management.